Today's Articles

 There were multiple early Christian kingdoms in Africa, which emerged in Ethiopia (then Aksum).
 Around this same era, however, there were also three Nubian Christian kingdoms, all of which were conquered and left little trace of their former glory; scholars have since recovered some of their histories.
 Due to the Chalcedonian Schism in the 5th century, however, most of this Eastern (African) Christianity became divorced from Catholicism very early on.
 Before the dawn of the Middle Passage, Catholic Christianity in West Africa, the region that would produce virtually all of the individuals ending up in America as slaves, was primarily limited to converts from early white-European missionary contact, especially in the Kongo region.
 Roughly a century before Europe made contact with what would become the United States, the Portuguese entered the Kongo and began to make converts and engage in trade; there was also some limited slave trading between the European power and their new African colleagues.

 Estevanico, the first known Black Catholic in America, was from Morocco, North Africa.
 He was a guide and interpreter for Álvar Núñez Cabeza de Vaca.
 Estevanico came to Texas in about 1528.
 When Cabeza de Vaca's ship was wrecked, Estevanico led the survivors inland.
 One by one, they died.
 Estevanico learned much from the Spanish clergy; his linguistic and medical skills enabled him to live among Indigenous Natives for eight years; he was killed in 1539.
 Though Estavanico's life was short and his immediate influence was not large, his historic role as the first Black Catholic in Texas is significant.
-The area he traversed later comprised the state's busiest slave ports and the port in which emancipation was announced, Galveston.
+The area he traversed later comprised the state's busiest slave ports and the port where emancipation was announced, Galveston.

 His numerous successors over the next three centuries are largely nameless.
 Aside from his influence, Peter Claver, a Black from Verdu, Spain, became a Patron Saint.
 Although some Black slaves became Catholic under the influence of their owners, it is very likely that some Blacks were Catholic in their native Africa and brought their faith with them to this country.
 The Catholic religion had flourished in Africa since biblical times; the New Testament records an apostolic incursion into sub-Saharan Africa.
 Though Europeans largely thought of slaves as pagans, some slaves may have converted their masters to Catholicism.
 Louisiana has been a major source of Black Catholics.
 The Catholic French in that state baptized slaves as early as 1699.